syrianarchive/syrianarchive-investigations/investigations/hass.md

 ![hass02](/assets/investigations/hass/image14.png)
 *The Orient video shows a direct hit of Nabed Al Hayat Hospital.*

 Idlib AL Hadath [published a facebook post](https://www.facebook.com/permalink.php?story_fbid=2265878050396699&id=1475672172750628) saying: "Russian airstrike targeting Al Hass hospital South of Idlib".
-This post was published on 15:08 Damascus time after converting *data-utime="1557058094"* to UTC time.
+This facebook post was published on 15:08 Damascus time after converting *data-utime="1557058094"* to UTC time.

 Another [video published](https://www.facebook.com/Orient.Tv.Net/videos/324763261548620/) by Orient after the attack shows their journalist Jamil Al Hassan streaming from the impact site on May 5th at 18:17 Damascus time.
 The journalist mentioned that the hospital was targeted directly with 4 missiles by a Russian airstrike.
 He then mentioned that the 4 aircrafts are back to the same impact site according to the observation centers.